-From the point of view of this research, the development of the classification framework necessarily involves a multi-stage process.
+In developing the classification framework, it was necessary to embark onto a multi-stage process.
 As a starting point, we examined models in other countries, assessing the significance of each model in terms of a host of factors including its objectivity, rigour, extent of acceptance in home country, and its potential relevance toward the framework construction for Malaysia.
 In this respect, the model developed by the Property Council of Australia emerged as most promising, particularly since its construction involved elements of consultation and participation from the stakeholders.
 Because of this, the Australian model was given significant importance as an input to the construction of classification framework in this research.
 This led to the listing of the potential criteria to consider for inclusion in the framework.

-To achieve in selecting the criteria that are appropriate and relevant in local context, expert panel focus groups discussions were organised involving local experts on the subject matter.
-The outcome from the first session resulted in the several sub criteria within following main criteria; location, economics, physical, environmental and others being identified as important.
+To achieve in selecting the criteria that are appropriate and relevant in local context, expert panel focus group discussions were organised involving local experts on the subject matter.
+The outcome from the first session resulted in the several sub criteria within the following main criteria; location, economics, physical, environmental and others being identified as important.
 The second meeting which followed was aimed at assigning the relative importance of the selected main criteria.
-A technique referred to as the Analytical Hierarchical Processing (AHP) method was employed in this exercise.
+Analytical Hierarchical Processing (AHP) method was employed in this exercise.
 Priority was given by the respondents to location and economics, with these two factors accounting for over 65% of the weightings.

 Location was the most important factor for all property groups except the owners.
 This result is indeed quite intuitive in that location is often regarded by everyone as the most important factor affecting the value of an office real estate.
-In the case of the owners though, location came second to economics.
+In the case of the owners, location came second to economics.
 This shows that owners placed greater importance on economics than other factors.
-The managers saw economics as the second highest priority while the tenants saw economic as their third priority.
+The managers saw economics as the second highest priority, while the tenants saw economics as their third priority.
 The lower priority on economics by tenants reflects their higher priority on another factor, namely physical.
 Weights and rankings for the remaining three quality factors were generally consistent across the three property groups.